Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

 1. Press any key to return to the main menu.

-## View the code that deletes a sales order
+### Task 5: View the code that deletes a sales order

 You delete a sales order in exactly the same way that you create one.
 Both operations are wrapped in a transaction and executed in the same logical partition.
 Let's look at the code that does that.